wazuh/wazuh-documentation/source/getting-started/components/elasticsearch.rst

 Elasticsearch is well suited for time-sensitive use cases like security analytics and infrastructure monitoring as it's a near real-time search platform.
 The latency from the time a document is indexed until it becomes searchable is very short — typically one second.

 You interact with the Elasticsearch clusters using the REST API, which offers a lot of flexibility.
 You can perform searches, add or delete documents, modify indices, and more.
 Elasticsearch comes with a wide set of features.
-In addition to its speed, scalability, and resiliency, Elasticsearch has a number of powerful built-in features that make storing and searching data even more efficient, such as data rollups and index lifecycle management.
+In addition to its speed, scalability, and resiliency, Elasticsearch has several powerful built-in features that make storing and searching data even more efficient, such as data rollups, alerting, anomaly detection and index lifecycle management.